HSBC cuts staff bonus pool, lifts CEO Quinn's total pay

 Once long-term incentive awards are included, Quinn's total pay could reach 10.5 million pounds, the bank said.

+Quinn told reporters the board set his pay and that the bank's overall performance was strong, adding that executive bonuses and staff awards would go "in swings and roundabouts".

-HSBC reported a strong fourth quarter profit to end 2022 but a cautious outlook left some investors pondering whether the boost to earnings from higher central bank rates may already have peaked.
+HSBC reported a leap in fourth quarter profit to end 2022 but a cautious outlook left some investors pondering whether the boost to earnings from higher central bank rates may already have peaked.

+The bank's bonus pool for staff was slightly smaller than the $3.5 billion paid last year.

 HSBC said it prioritised increasing payouts for high performers in its commercial bank and for more junior staff across the bank, whereas bonuses fell in its global banking and markets arm after a torrid year for deals.